 The web should be a platform that helps people and provides a positive social benefit.
 As we continue to evolve the web platform, we must therefore consider the consequences of our work.
 The following document sets out ethical principles that will drive the W3C's continuing work in this direction.

 This section describes the status of this document at the time of its publication.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at https://www.w3.org/TR/.

 This document reflects the consensus of the TAG at the time of publication.
 It will continue to evolve and the TAG will issue updates as often as needed.
-The intent is for this document to become a W3C Statement.

 This document was published by the Technical Architecture Group as a Group Draft Note using the Note track.